pikado/alpine-svn/README.md

     `Autoversioning commit:  a non-deltaV client made a change to`

 It would be nice if MOD_DAV_SVN could accept a header for a custom message.
-Source for that log message [is here](https://svn.apache.org/repos/asf/subversion/trunk/subversion/mod_dav_svn/version.c)
+Source for that log message [is here](https://svn.apache.org/repos/asf/subversion/trunk/subversion/mod_dav_svn/version.c).
+There is also a ticket for that change [SVN-4454](https://issues.apache.org/jira/browse/SVN-4454), that is presently marked as 'Won't Fix'.

 Refer http://svnbook.red-bean.com/en/1.7/svn.webdav.autoversioning.html for canonical SVNAutoversioning info.